 The Board Charter provides for the undertaking of annual Board and Board Committee performance evaluation.
-As the 2022 review of performance was facilitated by an external consultant, , the PAC directors undertook an internal evaluation of performance of the Board, each Committee, and the Board and Committee Chairs (Board Review) during the financial year ended 30 June 2023.
+PAC's Board composition changed during the prior fiscal year.
+Four Directors resigned and two new Directors were appointed.
+PAC directors undertook an internal evaluation of performance of the Board, each Committee, and the Board and Committee Chairs (Board Review) during the financial year ended 30 June 2024.
 The Board Review occurred through a detailed Board discussion facilitated by the Chair.
 The Chair also discussed each Director's performance with each Director individually.

-The Board also considered further development actions on matters relating to process and priorities.
+The Board also considered focus areas for FY25 and further development actions on matters relating to process and priorities.